 Inclusive Excellence in Mentoring and Advising

-About the 2021 Mentoring and Advising Summit
+About the 2023 Summit

-The vision for the fourth annual Mentoring and Advising Summit is to explore how we can continue to build a strong culture of inclusion in our mentoring and advising work.
-As we strive to enhance and enrich Pitt’s educational offerings, it is increasingly important to embrace different ideas, critical perspectives, challenges, and lived experiences.
+The vision for the sixth annual Mentoring and Advising Summit is to explore how we can continue to build a strong culture of inclusion and belonging in our mentoring and advising work.
+As we strive to enhance and enrich our educational offerings, it is increasingly important to embrace different ideas, critical perspectives, challenges, and lived experiences.